 For most of us, our car is our pride and joy; an object we feel a keen sense of attachment to.
 That’s why so many motorists delight in the idea of being able to personalise their car, taking the factory-produced design and settings, then altering them to produce something that is absolutely theirs.

 There are, however, potential downsides to the idea of personalising and modifying your car.
 However, there also also potential upsides to modifying your car, so don’t worry– it’s not all bad news.
-The question is: how can you tell the difference between the good personalisations and the bad ones?
+The question is: how can you tell the difference between the good personalisations and the bad ones that can have a number of negative effects including increasing your car insurance costs?

 In an effort to answer that question, below, we’ll dive into the most common modifications and personalisation choices, and decide if they are good or bad for your future on the road.